pgvillage/pgvillage/docs/administrators-guide/stolon.md

 - [rpmbuilder Releases on GitHub](https://github.com/pgvillage-build/rpmbuilder)
 - [pgvillage Repository](https://github.com/pgvillage/pgvillage/releases)

-At the time of this writing, an adapted RPM is being used, which is based on:

-- The latest version of [https://github.com/sorintlab/stolon/tags](https://github.com/sorintlab/stolon/tags)
-- This change: [https://github.com/sorintlab/stolon/pull/865](https://github.com/sorintlab/stolon/pull/865) (for use in combination with a separate WAL location)
-- This change: [https://github.com/sorintlab/stolon/pull/870](https://github.com/sorintlab/stolon/pull/870) (for use in combination with client certificates)

 > **Intent:**
 > The goal is to get these two pull requests merged upstream so separate builds are no longer required.